-The Charter High School for Law and Social Justice believes that families are essential partners in developing the academic and social skills of students.
-In order to achieve our goal of providing a high-quality education to all our students, we will actively engage and collaborate with students, parents, families, and community members.
+CHSLSJ believes that families are essential partners in developing the academic and social skills of students.
+To achieve our goal of providing a high-quality education to all our students, we will actively engage and collaborate with students, parents, families, and community members.

-Our School will create an inclusive and positive culture in order to encourage and foster involvement.
+Our School will create an inclusive and positive culture to encourage and foster involvement.

 WHY CHARTER SCHOOLS?

 * Charter schools are given more autonomy than zoned public schools